Fast Track to BSN: the RN-BSN

 The Institute of Medicine (IOM) recommends the number of nurses with a baccalaureate degree increase to 80 percent by 2020.
 This recommendation is based on the growing demand for highly competent, educated nurses and our complex, rapidly evolving healthcare system.
 BSN-educated nurses gain exposure to a wider range of nursing competencies and are better equipped to accommodate the changing needs of our diverse population.

-The RN-BSN program builds on the RN background and includes essential course work in assessment, research, leadership and management, ethics, and community health.
+The program builds on the RN background and includes course work in assessment, research, leadership and management, ethics, and community health.
 Advanced practicum experiences bridge course work and theory with clinical practice.
 View course work.

 Program Delivery and Scheduling